RichardStyles/laravel-vapor-support/README.md

     ];
 ```

-For monitoring response sizes, these can be set in your .ENV, or by modifying the config.
+For monitoring response sizes (in __bytes__), these can be set in your .ENV, or by modifying the config.

 *Examples set very low*
 ```env
 VAPOR_SUPPORT_RESPONSE_WARNING_SIZE=1000
 VAPOR_SUPPORT_RESPONSE_LIMIT_SIZE=5000
 ```
+Using the example above would cause;
-Example above, warning class run when response body exceeds "1000" bytes.
-Limit class runs when response body exceeds "5000" bytes.
+- The Warning class run when response body exceeds "1000" bytes.
+- The Limit class runs when response body exceeds "5000" bytes.

 The config also allows the base classes to be overridden.
 The Limit and Warning classes must implement `RichardStyles\LaravelVaporSupport\Contracts\HandlesResponsesLimit`
 The stream response should implement `RichardStyles\LaravelVaporSupport\Contracts\HandlesStreamResponse` as with streamed responses you cannot easily know it's length.

 The default actions taken by this package is to Log either:
 - Log info on streamed response
-- Log warning when request length exceeds ``warning_size`
+- Log warning when request length exceeds `warning_size`
 - Log critical when request length exceeds `limit_size`

+By implementing your own classes and setting these within the config `vapor-support` you can notify/alert
+however your application requires, such as to Bugsnag or other third party services.

 ## Testing